gtech-mulearn/IEEE-LAUNCHPAD/profiles/yadhunandananpv@mulearn.md

 ### About Me

 > I’m a B.Tech Computer Science Engineering student with a strong passion for national development, technology, and public service.
 Currently an Execom Member at µLearn CETKR and IEDC Tech Coordinator, I strive to bridge technology with impact.
-I'm actively learning Data Structures, Web Development, and contributing to communities while preparing myself for a future in civil services and entrepreneurship.
+I'm actively learning Data Structures, Web Development, and contributing to communities while preparing myself for a future.

 ## Portfolio Highlights